ASquidboi/Paradox/README.md

 Paradox is released under the [MIT License](LICENSE), allowing you to use, modify, and distribute the game in accordance with the license terms.

+## Credits

+ChatGPT, for generating this README
+Brackeys, for the FPS raycast shooting code.
+(Ctd later on)

 **Paradox** is a labor of passion, and we hope you enjoy playing it as much as we enjoyed creating it.
 Thank you for being part of this thrilling journey, and happy gaming!